A new Alabama law makes sure Confederate monuments are here to stay

 (CNN)Alabama -- one of the Southern states steeped in controversy over the public display of Confederate monuments -- now has a law protecting these and other old landmarks.

-Gov. Kay Ivy on Wednesday signed a bill approving the Alabama Memorial Preservation Act of 2017.
+Gov. Kay Ivey on Wednesday signed the bill approving the Alabama Memorial Preservation Act of 2017.

-The law bars the removal, renaming, removal and alteration of monuments, memorial streets, memorial buildings and architecturally significant buildings located on public property for 40 or more years.
+The law -- directed at local governments -- bars the removal, renaming, removal and alteration of monuments, memorial streets, memorial buildings and architecturally significant buildings located on public property for 40 or more years.

 The law creates the Committee on Alabama Monument Protection.